pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/7_header_image_overlay.md

 ![Image of the header overlay width option](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/7_header_overlay_width.png)

-This determines the maximum width of the image overlaid on top of the header's background image.
+This determines the maximum width of the image overlaid on top of the header's background image (as percentage of the total screen width).
 The height of the overlay image will scale automatically, preserving the aspect ratio (i.e. your image will never be skewed by adjusting this value)

 **20% Example**

 ![Image of the header overlay width option at 20 percent](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/7_header_overlay_width_20_percent.png)

 **60% Example**

 ![Image of the header overlay width option at 60 percent](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/7_header_overlay_width_60_percent.png)

 ## Overlay Width - Mobile